 College aged students face several different challenges.
 While most students know what kind of academic challenges to expect, many students are unprepared for the challenges of living on their own.
 Most college students have minimal experience living away from their parents.
 At first, the newfound freedom is a welcome change, but living on your own means accepting additional responsibilities.
 One of the biggest changes you are now responsible for is paying for food.
 Colleges often have an account you can use at the campus cafeteria, but sometimes you cannot get to the cafeteria or you want to experience different food.

 Colleges are excellent spots for the food industry.
 Restaurants located near a college are often busy, since many college students have limited travel options.
 These restaurants are convenient spots for family members who are visiting as well.
 Students typically appreciate these restaurants because it gives them a place to socialize, as well as an easy location to visit after the cafeteria has closed for the evening.
-If you have evening classes, restaurants are your best chance at getting a good dinner.
+If you have evening classes, restaurants is a good chance at getting a good dinner.
 If you are on a limited budget, you may be hesitant about going to a restaurant.
 If you are worried about spending too much at a restaurant, consider using restaurant coupons to save money.

 Tip 1: Know what Coupons you Need